Jane Carlson Williams ’60 Archives

 The archives exists in order to preserve and make available the records and artifacts in its collection, and is open Monday-Friday, 9:30 a.m. to 3 p.m.
 View an overview of our collections, and more detailed information about our collections management policy.
 Contact the archivist to schedule a visit to view materials from the collection.
 Please review our access guidelines before your visit.

-For information on the history of Lakeside and St. Nicholas Schools, or, for more detailed questions, contact archivist.
+For information on the history of Lakeside and St. Nicholas Schools, visit our history webpage, or, for more detailed questions, contact the archivist.

 To learn more, contact archivist Leslie Schuyler at firstname.lastname@example.org or 206-440-2895.